Saymaluu-Tash: Protection

 The site was proposed for listing under the UNESCO List of World Heritage Sites by the Kyrgyz National Commission for UNESCO on 29 January 2001.
 It is listed under the UNESCO's Tentative List as "Saimaly-Tash Petroglyphs" for inscription under Cultural Category under Criteria: (iii), (iv) and (vi).
 It is part of the larger Saymaluu-Tash Nature Park, which was established in May 2001, and covers 320.072 km2.

 Location

-The petroglyph site is located on the Fergana Range at about 3200 m in two high valleys, separated by a low mountain ridge.
+The petroglyph site is located in the Fergana Range at about 3200 m in two high valleys, separated by a low mountain ridge.
 The site is 30 km away to the south of Kazarman.
-From Kazarman village for a short distance there is a road on which only jeeps can ply but the rest of the way to the site can be reached in about a day on foot or horseback, but only around the month of August.
+From Kazarman village for a short distance there is a road on which only off road vehicles can traverse but the rest of the way to the site can be reached in about a half day on foot or horseback, but only around the month of July.
 It is a strenuous climb.
 At other times, snow conditions make it impractical to reach.
 The trek involves three days by jeep and seven days by horse.

-The nature park is crossed by a number of rivers that spring from the Fergana Range, including Kyldoo, Kök-Art and Kongur-Döbö (Naryn basin).
+The nature park is crossed by a number of rivers that spring from the Fergana Range, including the Kyldoo, Kök-Art and Kongur-Döbö (Naryn basin).